 The shareholding in Cuscal is measured at cost as its fair value cannot be measured reliably.
-This company provides transactional banking, liquidity and capital management products and superannuation solutions to various financial institutions across Australia.
+This company provides transactional banking solutions to various financial institutions across Australia.
 The shares are not publicly traded and are not redeemable.

 The financial statements of Cuscal record net tangible assets backing these shares exceeding their cost value.
 Based on the net assets of Cuscal any fair value determination on these shares is likely to be greater than their cost value, but due to the absence of a ready market and restrictions on the ability to transfer the shares, a market value is not able to be determined readily.
 The Credit Union is not intending, nor able to dispose of these shares, without the Board's approval.